adamtrobbins/tristan-mp-v2/README.md

 cd docker
 # launch the container in the background (first-time run might take a few mins)
 docker-compose up -d
+# if you are attempting to also force rebuild the container, use the `--build` flag
+docker-compose up -d --build
 # ensure the container is running
 docker ps
 ```